rchillyard/Majabigwaduce/README.md

 -------------
 Majabigwaduce has a high-level API, something like that used by Spark.
 It is based on the concept of _DataDefinition_, essentially a lazy, partitionable, map of key-value pairs.
+_DataDefinition_ is a trait with two concrete sub-classes:

+* _LazyDD_ is a lazily-evaluated DataDefinition and which is the normal implementation of DataDefinition to be used.
+* _EagerDD_ is an eagerly (i.e. fully) evaluated DataDefinition which also implements _HasEvaluatedMap_ which provides a method to yield directly the wrapped key-value map.
+In practice, a _LazyDD_ creates an _EagerDD_ when implementing its _apply()_ method.

-A DataDefinition is normally created with a statement such as:
+A DataDefinition (in these cases a _LazyDD_) is normally created with a statement such as:

     val dd = DataDefinition(map, partitions)